RobertPinney/Portfolio-Project---Dad-joke-generator/README.md

 # Portfolio-Project---Dad-joke-generator

+Push the big button and receive your dad joke of the day. :-)

 As part of the Codecademy Full-Stack-Engineering course, this is my first personal project using JavaScript.
 That being said I was not required to use any HTML or CSS, however felt it was warrented and wished to try my hand with some experimentation with crossing programming languages.